llm-bible/llm-bible.github.io/_publications/abbasiantaeb2024can.markdown

 bibkey: abbasiantaeb2024can
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.05600"}
-tags: ['Training Techniques', 'RAG', 'Pretraining Methods', 'Fine-Tuning', 'Prompting']
+tags: ['Fine-Tuning', 'RAG', 'Training Techniques', 'Pretraining Methods', 'Prompting']
 ---
 Incomplete relevance judgments limit the re-usability of test collections.
 When new systems are compared against previous systems used to build the pool